6seva6/Virtualization-with-KVM/2 Hypervisors + 1 Shared storage with NFS + 1 Virtual Machine Manager on separate srver.md

     ```bash
     sudo hostnamectl --set-hostname Hypervisor01
     ```
     - Execute the exit command again to apply the changes.
 Repeat this process on all the VMs.
+Aligned with their names and purposes.
     Then reestablish the ssh connection.